sbme-tutorials/database-tutorials/fall2021/notes/SBEProjectStatment.md

 * Sharing few code lines of your own with your classmates is allowed for identifying and fixing bugs, it is not allowed to see others solution before submitting.
 * You must mention any kind of contribution of other mates.

-## Deadlines

-1. Phase one: **20th of may** submission of project ERD and database schema with SQL creation scripts.
-2. phase two: **3rd of June** project deliverable (project progress)
-2. phase Three: **17rd of June** Final project deliverable

 ### Submitting

 1. Each team will provide at 10 min presentation of the selected topics.
 In addition to describing the implemented department.
-2. Submission will be on the deadline day which could be changed with dr ahmed
+2. Submission will be on the deadline day which could be changed with dr Ahmed